 - If multiple references are needed, select people based on their ability to showcase your different experiences

-How do I ask individuals to serve as references?
+Who should I ask to serve as a reference?

 - In reviewing the job description, reflect on relationships you've had with people where you demonstrated the competencies and qualifications desired